Creating a Watch

 The core idea

-I started by quickly sketching the various way that time might reasonably be visualised.
-I definitely wanted something which gave an intuitive sense of time passing, but also retained the precision of digital.
-When it is is software you don’t have to choose.
-Bearing in mind the challenge around ambient mode I came up with the idea that the clock display itself could move through the day, its position forming a 24 hour clock orbiting the centre.
-I also wanted to include some complications (user selected additional pieces of information), which could orbit opposite.
-The final key element was a gradient background which would simulate sun rise and set.
-This would be hidden in ambient mode, yet fade in when you activate the watch.
+I started by quickly sketching various ways time could be visualized.
+I definitely wanted something that gave an intuitive sense of time passing while retaining digital precision.
+With software, you don’t have to choose.
+Bearing in mind the ambient mode challenge, I conceived an idea where the clock display itself moves throughout the day, its position forming a 24-hour clock orbiting the center.
+I also wanted to include complications (user-selected additional pieces of information) that could orbit opposite the clock.
+The final key element was a gradient background simulating sunrise and sunset, hidden in ambient mode but fading in when the watch is activated.

 Watch face ideas